brgibson/blog-prototype/_posts/2015-06-08-creating-innovation-paths-at-edmunds.md

 We will continue to learn, tweak and change this framework to make it work better for the entrepreneurs and for us.
 Iteration makes perfect.

 What we know for sure is that innovation requires an ecosystem to thrive.
 A pipeline.
 A framework.
-Having an Open Platform alone doesn’t cut it.
-Running a hackathon with no concrete consequences doesn’t cut it.
-Buying into a product without validating the product/market fit does not cut it.
+Having an Open Platform alone <i>doesn’t cut it.</i>  Running a hackathon with no concrete consequences <i>doesn’t cut it.</i>  Buying into a product without validating the product/market fit <i>does not cut it.</i>

 <b>Thoughts?</b>